SquadMods/Destruction/How-to.md

 Assign cache spawn locations to objectives by adding the value of "Objective Tag" property of corresponding ObjectiveArea actor to "Tag" property of spawn location actors.

 3. Set up the NoDeployZone actors, by:
-- setting the "Disallowed Team" to the value that corresponds to Attackers team
+- setting the "Use blacklist" checkbox to true
+- adding the blueprint classes of the attackers deployables (usually only the attacking team version of the FOB) into array of restricted assets
 - setting the "Remove on Phase" to the number of phase, at which it should be removed.
 You'd want this to be at least 2.
 - setting the "AreaBorder" to reference the the BP_DrawedSpline, that represents the border of this NoDeployZone on the map.